 |Patagon Dive Center||Snorkeling Tour Operator||(340) 775-3333||0.7 mi.
 East-Southeast of Central Red Hook||St. Thomas|

-To learn more about snorkeling, including useful tips and suggestions for both "old pros" and beginners, check out our comprehensive Caribbean snorkeling page.
+To learn more concerning snorkeling, including tips and suggestions for beginners and "pros" check out this exhaustive discussion of snorkeling in the Caribbean.

 Whether you've been snorkeling for years or your trip to St. John will be the first time you try, this island really does have the perfect spot for everyone.